nickzani/nickzani.github.io/_posts/2018-01-16-Baby-Bath-Time.md

 I never worked out exactly why this process needed it's own name, and I think calling it 'clean your baby without touching the manky umbilical cord' is a better name.
 Or even better still 'wipe your baby'.
 Once the umbilical cord falls off, proper bath time can begin.

 ## What Makes no Difference: Calming Bubble Bath
+Buy them because they smell nice, or work well with your babies skin, but they will make no difference to how they sleep.
+I find the Child's Farm ones are nice.

 ## Invest in a Baby Seat
+Initially bath time went very badly for me, until I realised my baby hated (and still does!) lying down in the bath looking up.
+One of the best ever purchases I made was a bath seat that they could sit in.

+## Buy a Bigger Seat When They are a Toddler
+Initially bath time went very badly for me, until I realised my baby hated (and still does!) lying down in the bath looking up.
+One of the best ever purchases I made was a bath seat that they could sit in.

+## Buy Some Bath Toys
 Initially bath time went very badly for me, until I realised my baby hated (and still does!) lying down in the bath looking up.
 One of the best ever purchases I made was a bath seat that they could sit in.